 Hello EduMagicians, welcome back to another episode of the EduMagic podcast.
-Today I have with me Rodney Turner, you may know him as a techy turner over on Twitter.
-Rodney is going to lead us down the right path when it comes to thriving during student teaching.
+Today I have Rodney Turner with me.
+You may know him as a techy-turner over on Twitter.
+Rodney will lead us down the right path to thriving during student teaching.
 Let's jump right into some tips and strategies for student teachers.

 He started his college career in programming and found that he enjoyed teaching children and wanted to help others.